 This post contains affiliate links.
 We may earn money from the products mentioned in this post, but this is at no cost to you

 I am delighted to welcome Marla from Organic Life On A Budget to our contributing team.
-What a way to make her entrance with these delicious Pork Sliders!
+What a way to make her entrance with these delicious pork sliders!

 I don’t know about you, but in my family we always like trying something new with our holiday dinners, and Easter is no exception.

-I use a large baking sheet, that would easily fit 30+ medallions, which allows this recipe to be easily adaptable.
-You can make it for a small group or you can feed an army without spending much more time in the kitchen.
+Sliders are perfect for either a small group or you can feed an army without spending much more time in the kitchen.

 The holidays are all about family and coming together for a nice meal, and Easter is no different.
 This meal makes it easy to entertain without spending all of your time in the kitchen.